 The way in which a man accepts his fate and all the suffering it entails, the way in which he takes up his cross, gives him ample opportunity – even under the most difficult circumstances to add a deeper meaning to his life.

-It is not that I do not have any troubles anymore – far from it, but they don’t traumatize me, hijack my life and steal my peace of mind like they used to.
+It is not that I don’t have any troubles anymore – far from it, but they don’t traumatize me, hijack my life and steal my peace of mind like they used to.
 After a few minutes, sometimes hours -OK, maybe even days, of the “I can’t effing believe this!” feeling, I take a deep breath, stop struggling, and, eventually, accept what is before me.

-Acceptance of the reality that’s before me is an essential first step to reducing suffering.
+Acceptance of the reality that’s present is an essential first step to reducing suffering.
 Acceptance is not the same thing as condoning or approving.
 It means to stop resisting or struggling against what is because to do so only leads to pain and suffering.
 Acceptance means to surrender to the moment as it is.
 Not give up.

 In a video by the author and philosopher, Ekhart Tolle, he indicates that we are not able to surrender until we are completely fed up with suffering.
 He says that a person has to have had enough and, at some level, recognize that the suffering is self created by their thoughts and that there is another way to live.
 This was certainly true in my case.